Of all the advice I’ve gotten in my career, the one I wish I’d gotten (and heeded) earlier was to just write more.

 In addition to starting small, another tip is to write for yourself.
 There are a lot of benefits to writing.
 For one, it improves your communication skills.
 But more importantly, it forces you to think about things more deeply, to make your thinking more structured and concrete.
 So writing is helpful even if no one is going to read what you write.

 Some of my favorite pieces were written on this blog before I put my name on it.
 It was just a domain called “somehowmanage.com”.
-No one knew about it and was reading it, and even if they were, they had no way of connecting it to me.
+No one knew about it, no one was reading it, and even if they were, they had no way of connecting it to me.
 So when I wrote here, I didn’t worry about whether someone would judge my ideas.
 I just wrote.

 Find a steady source of prompts